defold/defold.github.io/README.md

 Once the site has been built you can test it by pointing your browser to localhost:4000.

 You can use the `update.py` script to pull in and process content from external sources (docs, asset portal etc)

+## Troubleshooting

+If you get an error like this:

+        $ ./serve.sh
+        Could not find ffi-1.13.1 in any of the sources

+Make sure you have the corresponding gem package installed, and check with the `Gemfile.lock`.
+You can try to run `gem pristine --all`, then try launching the site again.

 # Automatic site update using GitHub Actions